 You can create passive income from visitors around the world.
 All you need is an internet connection, some education, and the discipline to write content.

-Niche Pursuits started from this business model, and thousands of people make a full-time living building affiliate websites.
+Niche Pursuits started from this business model, and thousands of people make a full-time living building affiliate websites within a niche market.

 Check out the Authority Site System from the guys at Authority Hacker to get an in-depth course on how to get started and profitable quickly!